fsergler/foundry_combat_distances/README.md

 # Combat Distances for Foundry VTT

-Foundry VTT module that displays configurable combat distances around tokens for easy distance measurement during combat.
+Foundry VTT module that displays configurable combat distance rings around tokens for easy distance measurement during combat.

 ## Features

-- Adds a toggle button to the token HUD for displaying combat distances
+- Toggle button on the token HUD for showing/hiding combat distance rings
+- Hotkey (`G`) to toggle rings on selected token(s)
-- Fully configurable combat distances with customizable:
+- Fully configurable per-player rings with customizable distances, labels, and colors
-  - Distances (supports decimal values)
-  - Labels
-  - Colors
+- Grid cell shading to highlight which cells fall within each range band
-- Dynamic ring updates when tokens move
+- Dynamic ring and cell updates when tokens move
-- Support for multiple rings per token
-- Visual distance indicators with labels
+- Rings are local-only — toggling only affects your own view

 ## Usage

-### Basic Usage
+### Toggling rings

-1. Select any token on the map
+1. Select any token on the map (GM can select all tokens)
-2. Click the combat distances icon (circle) in the token HUD
+2. Click the combat distances icon (circle dot) in the token HUD, or press `G`
-3. Combat distances will appear around the selected token
+3. Rings appear around the token, visible only to you

-### Configuring Combat Distances
+### Configuring rings

-1. Go to Game Settings > Configure Settings > Module Settings
+1. Go to **Game Settings → Module Settings → Combat Distances**
-2. Find "Combat Distances" and click "Configure Ranges"
-3. In the configuration window you can:
-   - Add new rings using the "Add Ring" button
-   - Remove existing rings using the trash can icon
-   - Modify ring properties:
-     - Label: The name of the range (e.g., "Close", "Medium", "Far")
-     - Distance: The range in feet/units (supports decimal values like 2.5 or 7.5)
-     - Color: The color of the ring
+2. Add, remove, or edit rings directly on the settings page
+3. Each ring has a label, distance (in scene units), and color
+4. **Grid Cell Shading** can be set to *None*, *Full cells only*, or *Include partial cells*

+### GM: pushing settings to players

+1. Configure your rings in Module Settings
+2. Click **Save Changes**
+3. Use the **Push Settings to Player** section to send your configuration to a specific player or all players at once

 ## Support